petermartin/aki-resume/index.md

 `2016-present`
 __Nanny, Lowell MA__
-* Responsible for creating and finding activities every day
-* Simultaneously cleaned, cooked and raised two toddlers
+* Daily care of two children from infancy to preschool.
+* Planned, scheduled, and managed on-site and off-site educational activities throughout the week.
+* Assisted with cleaning, cooking, and coverage when needed.

 `2012-2015`
 __Los Angeles Dream Center / Ministry Coordinator and Student Leader, Los Angeles__

-* Performed 20+ hours of physical service weekly in underserved communities
+* Performed 20+ hours of physical service weekly in underserved communities.
-* Assisted Director of Ministries as liaison to site staff
+* Assisted Director of Ministries as liaison to site staff.
-* Established relationships and evaluated the development of 25 students throughout program annually
+* Established relationships and evaluated the development of 25 students throughout program annually.
-* Coordinated and executed event logistics and attendance
+* Planned, coordinated, and executed events.

 ## Education